 A-Square, Federal, and Weatherby offer factory loads for the .340.
 The Weatherby factory loads offer the greatest variety of bullet weights, including 200 grain, 210 grain, 225 grain, and 250 grain.
 The 250 grain Pointed Expanding bullet has a MV of 2,963 fps and a ME of 4,873 ft. lbs.

 The .340 Weatherby is just about the biggest case that makes any sense for a bullet of .338" diameter.
+If you must have a .338 super mag, the .340 Wby. is the way to go.
 Here are some other specifications important to reloaders: Maximum COL 3.675", Maximum case length 2.825", MAP 53,500 cup.

 Because Weatherby factory ammunition is loaded to maximum pressure, reloaders will have difficulty duplicating the published Weatherby ballistics.
 On the other hand, the extensive array of .338" bullets, strong Weatherby brass, the high price of .340 factory loads, and the possibility of loading the .340 down to, say, .338 Win.
 Mag. levels to help control the .340's fierce recoil make the .340 a prime candidate for reloading.